gadoseb/IMP-PCMLAI-M25-Project_Suzuki-Miyaura/README.md

 4. Conclusions

 For the details about the packages used in this model, please refer to the beginning of each section of the notebook.

+# Files in the repository

+- Suzuki-Miyaura_Capstone Project.ipynb = Jupyter Notebook
+- Suzuki_coupling_scheme.jpg = Reaction scheme of the investigated Suzuki-Miyaura coupling
+- Literature Data_colon_delimited.csv = Literature data dataset
+- dataset_withtestset.csv = Experimental data dataset

+# Dataset

+The database was built from various literature data (which can be tracked in the `article` column) with the following instances:

+- **solvent_names**: a field to store the names of the solvents used in a chemical reaction.
+- **solvent_class**: a field to store the class of the solvents used in a chemical reaction, such as polar or nonpolar.
+- **base_names**: a field to store the names of the bases used in a chemical reaction.
+- **base_class**: a field to store the class of the bases used in a chemical reaction, such as strong or weak.
+- **temperature**: a field to store the temperature at which the chemical reaction was performed in $^\circ$ C.
+- **ligand**: a field to store the type of ligand used in the chemical reaction.
+- **Pd source**: a field to store the source of Pd catalyst used in the chemical reaction.
+- **yield**: a field to store the yield of the chemical reaction.
+- **article**: a field to store the article/literature reference where the reaction was reported.
+- **reaction_smiles**: a field to store the SMILES notation for the chemical reaction.
+- **boronate**: a field to store the SMILES notation for the boronate compound used in the chemical reaction.
+- **bromide**: a field to store the SMILES notation for the bromide compund used in the chemical reaction.
+- **condition_string**: a field to store a string representing the reaction conditions (solvent, base and ligand).

+This type of database is used to store and organize information about a set of chemical reactions, such as the conditions under which the reactions were performed, the reactants and catalysts used, and the yields of the reactions.

+SMILES (Simplified Molecular Input Line Entry System) is a notation for describing the structure of a molecule using a simple ASCII string.
+Each atom in a SMILES string is represented by a symbol, such as C for carbon, N for nitrogen, and O for oxygen, and the bonds between atoms are represented by characters such as "-" for single bonds, "=" for double bonds, and "#" for triple bonds.
+This notation can be read by the `rdkit` package.

+The original database can be found in the `open_reaction_database_files` folder of the following repository.
+N. H. Angello et al., Closed-loop optimization of general conditions for heteroaryl Suzuki coupling, version 0.1.2, Zenodo (2022); https://doi.org/10.5281/zenodo.7099435